-As much as we love adding things to our closets, cleaning them out is a whole other story.
+As fun as it is to add to a closet, cleaning one out is an entirely different story.
 Getting rid of things is hard, and hey, if cargo pants and hair clips could make a comeback, who's to say that your slinky going-out top from 2010 won't do the same?
 But as the saying goes, a cluttered closet is a cluttered mind (or something like that), so tidying up your wardrobe can do wonders for your well-being.
 Not only will it allow you to make the most out of all your clothing purchases, but it will also enable you to quickly and easily come up with carefully crafted outfits, even on the earliest and most hectic mornings.

-Contrary to what you might think, you don't have to have an abundance of space to achieve a beautiful and functional closet, and we're about to prove it to you.
-With the right storage solutions on your side and the use of some smart organizational methods, you'll be well on your way to tackling the daunting task of cleaning and editing your wardrobe once and for all—whether you have a massive walk-in closet or a tiny studio apartment.
-And when that mess of clothes and accessories has become an organized oasis, you'll discover that you do, indeed, have things to wear—you just couldn't see them before.
+Contrary to what you might think, you don't have to have an abundance of space to achieve a beautiful and functional closet.
+With the right storage solutions and smart organizational methods, you'll be well on your way to tackling the daunting task of editing your wardrobe once and for all—whether you have a massive walk-in closet or a tiny studio apartment.
+And when it's all said and done, you'll realize that you did, indeed, have things to wear—you just couldn't see them before.

 Below, we're sharing our top tips to help you get it done, including what to keep, what to ditch, and how to organize each and every garment you've got.
-Keep scrolling to see what we mean and start the new year with your prettiest, most pristine closet yet.
+Keep scrolling to see what we mean and start the new year with your prettiest and most pristine closet yet.

 The first and most important step?
-Start with a clean slate.
+Start fresh.
 Take everything out of your closet so you can clearly see what you’re working with.
-(Aggressive—we know—but it will make the editing process so much simpler and more streamlined in the long run).
 Once you’ve done this, you can start sorting things into piles.
-We suggest you group things together in these four main categories: keep, donate, sell, and toss.
-Since the sorting process isn’t always black and white, we’re highlighting exactly how to handle each pile below.
+Group things together into four main categories: keep, donate, sell, and toss.
+Ahead, we’re highlighting exactly how to handle each pile.

 Keep: This is the place for clothes you love and wear religiously.
-In other words, the jeans you’re obsessed with but can’t squeeze into anymore don’t go here—we’ll cover that topic later.
+In other words, the jeans you’re obsessed with but can’t squeeze into anymore don’t go here.
 If there are things you’re uncertain about, feel free to put them in the “keep” pile, but be sure to give them the hanger test once they’re back in your closet.

-HANGER TEST: Hang things up with the hangers facing the wrong way (back to front), then flip them the right way once you’ve worn what’s on them.
-If any hangers are still backwards after a few months, it’s probably safe to get rid of these items.
+Tip: Hang things up with the hangers facing the wrong way (back to front), then flip them the right way once you’ve worn what’s on them.
+If any hangers are still backward after a few months, it’s probably safe to get rid of these items.

-Sell: This pile is ideal for anything that’s in great condition but no longer works for you—kind of like those jeans we talked about.
-As tempting as it may be to leave them hanging in the depths of your closet in the hopes that you’ll drop two sizes overnight, doing this is not the best idea for your closet or mental state.
-Trust us on this.
-Though they’re not perfect for you anymore, they could easily become somebody else’s new favorites.
-Websites like Poshmark and The Real Real are great places consign online, and it can feel really rewarding to make a little cash on the things you decide to let go.
+Sell: This pile is ideal for anything that’s in great condition but no longer works for you—kind of like those aforementioned jeans.
+As tempting as it may be to leave them hanging in your closet, hoping that you’ll drop two sizes overnight, doing so isn't the best idea for your closet or mental state.
+Websites like Poshmark and The Real Real are great places to consign online, and it can feel really rewarding to make a little cash on the things you decide to let go of.

 Donate: This pile is perfect for items you’d rather not fuss with selling.
-If something has lost value or didn’t cost much to begin with, take it to a local charity and donate it, or let a friend have first dibs if you think she’ll love it.
-Sharing is caring.
+If something has lost value or didn’t cost much to begin with, take it to a local charity and donate it, or let a friend have first dibs if you think they’ll love it.

-SHOP SMARTER: As you’re sorting, be sure to take note of any gaps you need to fill.
+Tip: As you’re sorting, be sure to take note of any gaps you need to fill.
 If you never wear your favorite white button-down anymore because it’s stained beyond repair, add a white button-down to the list.
 Next time you’re shopping, you’ll know exactly what you need and what you don’t.
-Ultimately, this will help you shop smarter and avoid impulsive purchases.
+This will help you avoid impulsive purchases down the road.

-Before we get to the fun part, it’s important to stock up on a few smart storage solutions that’ll help make your space more functional.
+One of the most important things you can do is stock up on a few smart storage solutions that’ll help make your space more functional.

 Over-The-Door Hangers: If your closet is tiny, don’t fret.
 There are tons of over-the-door options out there that’ll give you a space to store shoes, bags, and accessories you may not have room for elsewhere.

-Now that you’re left with only the things you love and a selection of top-notch storage solutions to get you started, it’s time to organize.
+Now that you’re left with only the things you love and a selection of storage solutions to get you started, it’s time to organize.
 But how do you go about organizing your tees versus your blouses and your pants versus your jeans?
-We’ve got you covered.
-Below, we’re highlighting the best ways to store each and every garment so there’s no question about what goes where.
+Below, we’re highlighting the best ways to store each and every garment, so there’s no question about what goes where.

-Sweaters: Heavy knits should be folded to prevent losing their shape and getting those dreaded shoulder kinks.
+Sweaters: Heavy knits should be folded to prevent them from losing their shape and getting shoulder kinks.
 Stack them by color and use cubbies or dividers to keep them from toppling over.
-Start with the heaviest at the bottom—you’ll thank us later for this.
+Start with the heaviest at the bottom.